cloudwatt/applications/bundle-trusty-zabbix/README_EN.md

 ### Adjust the parameters

-In the `.heat.yml` files (heat templates), you will find a section named `parameters` near the top.
-The mandatory parameters are the `keypair_name` and the `password` for the zabbix *admin* user.

-You can set the `keypair_name`'s `default` value to save yourself time, as shown below.
-Remember that key pairs are created [from the console](https://console.cloudwatt.com/project/access_and_security/?tab=access_security_tabs__keypairs_tab), and only keys created this way can be used.

-The `password` field provides thttp://wiki.monitoring-fr.org/zabbix/zabbix-work By default, the stack network and subnet are generated for the stack, in which the Zabbix server sits alone.
-This behavior can be changed within the `.heat.yml` as well, if needed.
+With the `bundle-trusty-lamp.heat.yml` file, you will find at the top a section named `parameters`.
+The sole mandatory parameter to adjust is the one called `keypair_name`.
+Its `default` value must contain a valid keypair with regards to your Cloudwatt user account.
+This is within this same file that you can adjust the instance size by playing with the `flavor` parameter.

 ~~~ yaml